 General Data Protection Regulation (GDPR)

-A regulation in EU law on data protection and privacy in the European Union and the European Economic Area.
-GDPR was designed to “harmonise” data privacy laws across all of its member countries and provide greater protection and rights to individuals, altering how businesses and other organisations can handle the information of those that interact with them.
+It was designed to “harmonise” data privacy laws across all of its member countries and provide greater protection and rights to individuals, altering how businesses and other organisations can handle the information of those that interact with them.

 e.g. GDPR gives individuals, prospects, customers, contractors, and employees more power over their data and restricts how organisations can collect, process, and store data.